-Vermont’s kids need a place to go when they’re out of school.
-Our goal is to expand existing afterschool and summer programs and start new ones so that any youth in need of an afterschool or summer spot can say, “there’s room for me.”
+Vermont’s youth need a place to go when they’re out of school.
+Our goal is to expand existing school-age (ages 5–12 years) afterschool and summer programs of any size and start new ones so that any youth in need of an afterschool or summer spot can say, “there’s room for me.”

-To serve this goal, we are thrilled to announce the Room For Me Grant!
+To serve this goal, we’re proud to offer the Room For Me Grant!

-- Expand the amount of child care capacity throughout the state of Vermont;
+- Expands the amount of child care capacity throughout the state of Vermont;

-- Increase school-age slots in year-round child care programs;
+- Increases school-age slots in year-round child care programs;

-- Increase the number of programs that accept Child Care Financial Assistance Program (CCFAP) thereby expanding opportunities for Vermont children and youth; and
+- Increases the number of programs that accept Child Care Financial Assistance Program (CCFAP) thereby expanding opportunities for Vermont children and youth; and

-- Support the child care needs of Vermont families, especially in underserved communities.
+- Supports the child care needs of Vermont families, especially in underserved communities.

-To be eligible for the grant, a program shall:
+To be eligible for this grant, programs shall:

-- Be a new or existing regulated, center-based child care or afterschool program or family child care home in good regulatory standing with Vermont’s child care licensing regulations.
+- Be new or existing regulated, center-based child care or afterschool programs or family child care homes in good regulatory standing with Vermont’s child care licensing regulations.

 - Enroll children/families eligible for and participating in CCFAP.